gopavasanth/Automate-Status-Updates/README.md

 ## Copyright & License

-Same licence as the one provided by gopavasanth.
+Same licence as the one provided by Gopavasanth.

 Copyright (C) 2015-2018 - Released under the MIT License.